Does the following scenario ring any bells?

 1. What is a serial number?

 Think of your phone's serial number as its social security number.
-It is also known as an ESN or IMEI.
-The serial number can allow you to check if the device has been named lost or stolen or has a warranty.
+It is also known as an ESN, MEID, or IMEI.
+This identification number can allow you to check if the device has been named lost or stolen or has a warranty.
 You should always check or ask for the serial number when buying a used smartphone online.
 If the seller won't provide it, I wouldn't do business with them.

 2. What is a used phone?

-A used phone is usually considered somewhat damaged but still fully functional.
-They are usually a little beat up, but work just fine.
+A used phone is one that has some wear but is still fully functional.
+They are usually a little beat up but work just fine.
 They have also usually not been tested, certified or worked on.

 3. What does certified pre-owned phone mean?